 Fixed mindset statement: It is risky to invest in stocks.
 Many people have lost money there.

-Growth mindset statement: I know investing in stocks involve risk.
-But by doing proper research and market study, I can minimize my changes of loss in the market.
+Growth mindset statement: I know investing in stocks involves risk.
+But by doing proper research and market study, I can minimize my chances of loss in the market.

 example 7. when a person receives feedback.